 In June 2022, the Corporation announced it entered into an equity distribution agreement with Canaccord Genuity LLC and Cantor Fitzgerald & Co. (the "Sales Agents") acting as co-agents in connection with the 2022 at-the-market offering program (the "2022 ATM Program").
-Under the terms of the 2022 ATM Program, the Corporation may, from time to time, sell Common Shares having an aggregate value of US\$50,000,000 through the Sales Agents on the Nasdaq Capital Market.
-As of the date of this 20-F, the Corporation has not issued any shares under the 2022 ATM Program.
+Under the terms of the 2022 ATM Program, the Corporation could, from time to time, sell Common Shares having an aggregate value of US\$50,000,000 through the Sales Agents on the Nasdaq Capital Market.
+As of the date of this Annual Report the Corporation did not issue any shares under the 2022 ATM Program.
+Subsequent to December 31, 2023, the 2022 ATM program expired with no shares having been issued under it.